 Change the 6th paragraph as follows

 The Relay Capable STA Info field is defined in 8.4.1.44 (Relay Capable STA Info field).
 This information is included only if the status code indicates successful.
+The number of Relay Capable STA Info fields that appear in the frame is indicated by the value of the Number of Relay Capable STAs field.